Agent

 - Code reviews

-This lets the agent understand context from previous work.
-It typically uses this at the start of a session to orient itself.
+The agent typically uses this at the start of a session to orient itself and understand context from previous work.

 Git workflow

 Each ticket gets a dedicated branch and worktree.
-The agent:
+The branch is named agent/ticket-{N}-{title-slug}.

 - Makes atomic commits as it completes logical units of work